All Products

 Document Center

-This topic describes the definition, model, internal properties, behavioral constraints, version compatibility, and usage recommendations for LiteTopics in ApsaraMQ for RocketMQ.
+This topic describes the definition, model relationship, internal properties, behavioral constraints, version compatibility, and usage recommendations of lite topics (LiteTopics) in ApsaraMQ for RocketMQ.

 Prerequisites

-• LiteTopics are supported only by non-Serverless instances (subscription and pay-as-you-go) and dedicated instances in the Serverless series.
+• LiteTopics are currently supported only by non-serverless instances (subscription and pay-as-you-go) and dedicated serverless instances.

 Definition

 A LiteTopic is a secondary container for message transmission and storage in ApsaraMQ for RocketMQ.
-It is used to differentiate messages of different child classes, such as sessions or tasks, within the same business logic.
+It identifies messages of different child classes, such as different sessions or tasks, under the same business logic.

-The main functions of LiteTopics are as follows:
+The main functions of a LiteTopic are as follows:

-You can manage data from different child classes in separate LiteTopics to achieve finer-grained storage and subscription isolation.
+Data from different child classes can be managed in separate LiteTopics to achieve finer-grained storage and subscription fencing.

 Model relationship

-In the domain model of ApsaraMQ for RocketMQ, a LiteTopic fits into the data flow as follows:
+In the domain model of ApsaraMQ for RocketMQ, a LiteTopic fits into the message flow as follows:

 image.png

 • A topic is the top-level container for message transmission and storage in ApsaraMQ for RocketMQ.
-If the topic type is Lite, you can create LiteTopics under the topic.
+If a topic is of the Lite type, you can create LiteTopics within it.
 The combination of the topic and the LiteTopic uniquely identifies the message storage container.

 • If the topic type is Lite, each storage container consists of one queue by default.